PhysicalBit7/notes/docs/software-security/chapter5cont.md

   <img src="../assets/software-security/pltGOT.png"  width="70%" height="70%">
 </p>

-> The PLT contains a stub of code that either has to use the resolver function to correctly add an entry for a function into the GOT, or in subsequent calls, just directly queries the GOT table for the mapping
+> The PLT contains a stub of code that either has to use the resolver function to correctly add an entry for a function into the GOT, or in subsequent calls directly queries the GOT table for the mapping

 The PLT and GOT work as follows
 1. A library function is called, in the compiled binary this function is replaced with a stub function that belongs to the PLT table that has already been populated for each library function.
 The stub function first jumps to another address, this is an address into a specific location in the GOT
 2. Jumping to the GOT table we observe what is stored at the location we jumped to.
 At first it is another memory address pointing back to the PLT table.
 If the function has been called before the GOT will already contain the mapping to the library function
     a. at this point the RTL needs to actually find the address of the library function
     b. with the help of offsets pushed onto the stack the RTL can find what address the program needs

 # Other Vulnerabilities in the Data Segment